dmattek/ARCOS/README.md

 |   3 |  50 |            2 |      1 | 3.838 | 4.911 |   1 |

 The `dcoll` table contains the results of spatio-temporal clustering.
-Column `collid` stores a unique identifier of collective event.
+Column `collid` stores a unique identifier of the collective event.
 The `collid.frame` column stores an identifier of collective event that is unique only within a frame.